 The Court of Appeal allowed the insurer’s appeal, concluding that there was no ambiguity in the policy.
 The family exclusion clause excluded coverage for all claims arising from bodily injury to any person in the insured’s household.
 The fact that the words “directly” and “indirectly” appeared elsewhere in the policy did not give rise to uncertainty with respect to the meaning of the family member exclusion clause.
 The insured’s claim against the insurer was dismissed.

-This case was digested by Kora V. Paciorek, and first posted on Quicklaw and published in the Harper Grey Insurance Law Newsletter.
-If you would like to discuss this case further, please contact Kora V. Paciorek at firstname.lastname@example.org.
+This case was digested by Kora V. Paciorek and edited by Steven W. Abramson of Harper Grey LLP.
+If you would like to discuss this case further, please feel free to contact them directly at email@example.com or firstname.lastname@example.org or review their biographies at http://www.harpergrey.com.

 To stay current with the new case law and emerging legal issues in this area, subscribe here.